Skip to main content

 Responsibilities:

-• Sandbox and interpreter lifecycle.
+• Sandbox and interpreter lifecycle (creation, resume, shutdown).

 • Provider-specific diagnostics and volume normalization.